irfanraj-avalara/Avalara-SDK-DotNet/docs/EInvoicing/V1/SubscriptionsApi.md

 <a name="getwebhooksubscription"></a>
 # **GetWebhookSubscription**
-> SubscriptionDetail GetWebhookSubscription (GetWebhookSubscriptionRequest requestParameters)
+> SubscriptionDetail GetWebhookSubscription (GetWebhookSubscriptionRequestSdk requestParameters)

 Get details of a subscription